oracle-livelabs/oci/oci-landing-zones/intro/intro.md

 - Security should be simple—easy to use, deploy, and operate
 - Security tools should offer guidance to help customers achieve strong security more easily

+## Workloads

+---
+Workloads are the "shell" for you to deploy an application or service into.
+They provide infrastructure such as a compartment you can place application resources in, user groups to manage the application, network and logging infrastructure, etc. The OELZ will set up one initial workload configuration in prod Environment.
+Workload Compartment will be used to deploy Mushop Application.

 ## Additional Recommended Resources

 1. [OCI Training](https://cloud.oracle.com/en_US/iaas/training)